-- Approximate evaluation has a more or less continuous range of possible values, while an exact (or perfect) evaluation there are only three possible values, namely win, loss or draw. - Factors considered in approximate evaluation functions: - The relative values of differences in materials. - Position of pieces.
+- Approximate evaluation has a more or less continuous range of possible values, while an exact (or perfect) evaluation there are only three possible values, namely win, loss or draw. - Remark: this refers to deterministic games in the original paper. - Factors considered in approximate evaluation functions: - The relative values of differences in materials. - Position of pieces.

-Mobility: the freedom to move your pieces. ...
+▷ Mobility: the freedom to move your pieces. ▷ · · ·

 - Pawn structure: the relative positions of the pawns.

 - King safety.

 - Threat and attack.

-- • •